 Chemotherapy’s average survival rate for malignant pleural mesothelioma is 12-14 months, depending on the study.
 In the Checkmate-743 clinical trial, Opdivo and Yervoy led to median survival of 18 months.
 Nearly half of the participants lived for at least two years after starting treatment.

 The Checkmate-743 study is the basis for the FDA’s approval in October.
-It’s also the driving force behind the Europe and Canada approvals.
+It’s also the driving force behind the Europe and Canada approvals of immunotherapy for mesothelioma.

 Sources & Author